Therapy for Anorexia, Bulimia in Kennesaw, GA—Therapists, Counselors, and Psychologists

 There is a strong link between eating disorders and Hollywood as more and more stars are speaking publicly about their struggle with bulimia or anorexia.
 Shawn Johnson, Lily Collins, Zayn Malik, Demi Lovato, Jane Fonda, Elton John, Kesha, Zoe Kravitz, Hilary Duff, and Russell Brand are just a few who wrestle with irregular eating habits and a negatively distorted image of their body.
 But normal people—not just celebrities—struggle with eating disorders, too.
 Approximately 30 million people are fighting anorexia or bulimia right now.
 Men and women can develop eating disorders, and while bulimia and anorexia usually surface during adolescence, they can occur at any age.
 Yet, less than 10 percent of people receive the treatment they need.

 It might be tempting to minimize anorexia or bulimia as a picky or finicky phase in a person’s life, but that perpetuates a dangerous stigma and may prevent people from receiving care.
 The reality is that anorexia and bulimia can cause severe harm to a person’s health.
 Anorexia even has the highest death rates of any psychiatric disorder.
 Some describe anorexia and bulimia as slow suicide.
 Getting people the treatment they need is of the utmost importance.
 And effective treatments are available.
 Psychological, nutritional, and medical interventions can be tailored to an individual’s unique needs and symptoms.
 Reaching out for help takes courage, but it is often the first step in re-establishing healthy eating patterns and body image.
-The therapists at Thriveworks Kennesaw often help clients who are fighting disordered eating.
+The therapists and psychologists at Thriveworks Kennesaw often help clients who are fighting disordered eating.
 We know the medical risks that people with bulimia and anorexia face, and we want to provide integrated care.

 Health Risks of Anorexia and Bulimia